The Ultimate Sweet & Savory Meatloaf Dinner

 Directions

-- Prepare the Meatloaf Mixture
+- First prepare the Meatloaf Mixture

--Add milk if you want extra moisture, especially helpful with lean meats like turkey.
-Mix until just combined; avoid over-mixing as it can make the meatloaf dense. - Shape the Meatloaf
+In a large mixing bowl, combine the ground meat, breadcrumbs, egg, chopped onion, garlic powder, salt, and black pepper.
+Add milk if you want extra moisture.
+This is especially helpful with lean meats like turkey.
+Mix everything until just combined and avoid over-mixing as it will turn the meatloaf dense. - Shape the Meatloaf

--Spoon about half of the glaze over the top of the meatloaf, spreading it evenly. - Bake the Meatloaf
+In a small bowl, whisk together the ketchup and brown sugar.
+Then spoon about half of the glaze over the top of the meatloaf and spread it evenly. - Bake the Meatloaf

--About 10–15 minutes before it is done, brush the remaining glaze on top of the meatloaf for an extra layer of flavor. - Serve and Enjoy
+Place the meatloaf in the preheated oven and bake for 45–60 minutes.
+Bake it until the internal temperature reaches 165°F (74°C) for safe cooking.
+About 10–15 minutes before it is done, brush the remaining glaze on top of the meatloaf for an extra layer of flavor. - Serve and Enjoy

 Notes